 1. The Merit Scholarship

-This scholarship is awarded based on a student’s special talent and achievements in sports, music, or theater, art.
+This scholarship is awarded based on a student’s achievements in sports, music, or theater and art.

-Music majors: Besides the Merit scholarship, students with special musical talent who apply to the Lamont School of Music will also be considered for a comprehensive scholarship that ranges from $1,000 to the full tuition.
-But it will take tremendous effort and talent from the student along with other elements like academic merit, and financial need.
-Unfortunately, if a student is qualified for this scholarship, they won’t be eligible to receive the merit scholarship or any other institutional grants.
+Music majors: Besides the Merit scholarship, students who apply to the Lamont School of Music will also be considered for a comprehensive scholarship that ranges from $1,000 to full tuition.
+This scholarship is highly competitive, however, we encourage you to visit the Lamont School of Music website to learn more about the scholarship.
+We do want to note that if a student is qualified for this scholarship, they won’t be eligible to receive the merit scholarship or any other institutional grants.

 Athletic Scholarship: Students who apply to DU and plan on participating in NCAA athletics can be considered for these limited and highly-competitive scholarships.
-Students who are interested can contact the Denver Pioneers athletics staff for more details.
+Students who are interested can visit the Denver Athletics website for more details.

 5. Getting a job on campus

-Join and subscribe DUWorldwide blog at: https://duworldwide.com to for more tips on applications, scholarships, and current DU international students experience.
+Join and subscribe DUWorldwide blog at: https://duworldwide.com for more tips on applications, scholarships, and current DU international students’ experiences.